Preparing for SOC 2: A Readiness Guide

 Realistic Timeline for Preparation

-Plan for six to twelve months from readiness assessment to audit start if you're starting from near-zero on documentation.
-Most of that time isn't technical work—it's the unglamorous work of documenting processes, collecting logs, doing evidence organization, and making sure everything you claim is actually true.
+Plan for 6 to 12 months from readiness assessment to audit start if you're starting from near-zero on documentation.
+Most of that time isn't technical work — it's the unglamorous work of documenting processes, collecting logs, doing evidence organization, and making sure everything you claim is actually true.

 Here's a realistic sequence.
 Months one and two are for your readiness assessment and gap identification.
 This is when you figure out where you stand and what work is ahead.
 Months two and three are when you build critical controls you're missing and start collecting evidence.
 This is the phase where your technical staff is busy implementing logging, configuring monitoring, setting up processes that didn't exist before.
 Months three through six involve heavy documentation work, evidence collection, and populating your evidence library.
 This is where you take the policies that live in your head and write them down, where you start collecting months of log data, where you begin organizing your evidence.
 Months six through nine are for evidence organization, policy refinement, and testing controls to make sure they actually work.
 This is when you verify that the quarterly access review you documented actually happened the way you described.
 Months nine through twelve are final evidence collection and a final audit readiness check before you officially engage the auditor.

-If you're doing Type 2, this timeline is concurrent with your control operation—you're collecting evidence continuously while your controls run.
+If you're doing Type 2, this timeline is concurrent with your control operation — you're collecting evidence continuously while your controls run.
 You need months of evidence to demonstrate that your controls worked consistently.
 If you're doing Type 1, you can compress the timeline because you're only proving controls worked on a single day.
 Small companies with simple control environments might do it in four to six months.
 Large companies with complex environments might take twelve to eighteen months.
 The variability is huge because it depends on where you're starting from.
-If you already have most of your controls documented and operating, you might be ready in three to four months.
-If you're building your control environment from scratch, it takes much longer.

 Getting Preparation Right